nx-lr/32chars-js/README.md

 - Punctuation (`P`): connector (`Pc`), dash (`Pd`), initial quote (`Pi`), final quote (`Pf`), open (`Ps`), close (`Pe`), other (`Po`)
 - Symbol (`S`): currency (`Sc`), modifier (`Sk`), math (`Sm`), other (`So`)
 - Separator (`Z`): line (`Zl`), paragraph (`Zp`), space (`Zs`)
-- Other (`C`): control (`Cc`), format (`Cf`), not assigned (`Cn`), private use (`Co`), surrogate (`Cs`)
+- Other (`C`): control (`Cc`), format (`Cf`), unassigned (`Cn`), private use (`Co`), surrogate (`Cs`)

 It then groups these characters according to the assigned categories, sorts them according to their code points in ascending order, and calls the `compressRange` function to generate a bijective base-30 encoded substring, with the comma `,` and period `.` functioning as delimiter characters for values and ranges.

-These constant strings are decoded at runtime by the output and assigned integer keys starting from 1 in the global object, so they are created once rather than the encoded character range every time a substring of that script is decoded, this causes the program to run for a long time.
+These constant strings are decoded at runtime by the output and assigned integer keys starting from 1 in `$`, so they are decoded once rather than the encoded character range every time a substring of that script is decoded, this causes the program to run for a long time.

 The compiler ignores the space and the 32 symbol characters, which are inserted when the string is assembled in the very last step of the program.

 ### Encoding substrings

 In addition to encoding character ranges, the compiler also has to encode the strings based on those character ranges.
 Likewise for the character categories, the compiler groups the strings by category, and encodes them with the corresponding character set.
-The result is assigned a key from a generator function, which yields bijective strings from increasing natural numbers.
+The result is assigned a key from a generator function, which yields bijective strings from increasing natural numbers, skipping those already defined.

 The substrings which do not contain any of the 32 symbol characters therefore have to be bijectively encoded with the same 32 characters, except only with varying character sets.

 #### Decimal digit substrings

 Anything that is not a symbol is encoded as bijective, to and from strings of different character sets with `BigInt` as an intermediate data type.
-All the encoded values are stored with the digits from the Python `string.punctuation` constant, `` !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~ ``, minus the space, hence from here on out, _base 32_ implies bijective base-32 encoded strings with the 32 punctuation characters as its digits.
+All the encoded values are stored with the 32 characters in an arbitrary order (`` '_$-,;:!?.@*/&#%^+<=>|~()[]{}\'"`\\' ``).
+Hence from here on out, _base 32_ implies bijective base-32 encoded strings with the 32 punctuation characters as its digits.

 Numeric-only substrings are decoded straight from base-32, and then converted into strings, wrapping the resultant `BigInt` inside a template literal thereby stripping its `n` suffix.
 All tokens that fall under this category have the categorical name `Digit`.